 We graciously accept donations to help maintain our emergency Safe Houses and provide other needed supplies for residents.
 We also accept donations to help with needs during special times of the year, including Easter, Mother’s Day, Back to School, Thanksgiving and Christmas.

-The wish lists below for the Winter season contain a list of items that are currently most needed along with drop-off times and locations for each county.
+The wish lists below for the Spring season contain a list of items that are currently most needed along with drop-off times and locations for each county.

 Volunteers are always needed at Providence House.
 Following are some areas where help is most needed:

 - Donation Drives